qbead/qbeadWebsite/content/book/transpile.md

 ## Editable vs Immutable Parts of the Examples

 As mentioned, we will let the students modify only small parts of the "C++" code.
-We do that by writing parts of the code snippets in preformatted `div`s, while the editable part is in `textarea` tags.
+We do this by writing parts of the code snippets in preformatted `div`s, while the editable part is in `textarea` tags.
 The **entirety** of html or markdown that the lesson writer needs to write for the above example is this:

 ```html
 <div class="ssw-codecontent" markdown=0>